- Localised in Italian.

 The Google Chrome browser showed a warning about the MIME type of the Google Sitemap's stylesheet.

 Requires WordPress 5.2 or later.

 A new journey has finally begun!
 SiteTree now supports Custom Post Types, lets you reorder the lists in the Archive Page directly from the administration area and it has Hooks, too.

 - Fixed a conflict with the 'Custom Post Types' feature.

-- From now on, the Google Sitemap is served as an
+- The Google Sitemap is now served as an

 - New: Swedish translation courtesy of Joakim Lindskog.